-If the lender does offer back some of the interest, it will usually be a rate like a savings account.
+If the lender does offer back some of the interest, it will usually be a rate as a savings account.
 The rate varies between lenders, and some may charge higher interest to offset this “profit-sharing” model.
 It’s often not worth paying a higher interest rate just to get a little back, so always compare loans carefully.

 Now that you understand how credit builder loans work, you’re ready to apply for one.
 Once you’ve researched lenders in your area and compared your options, the process is simple.

 Before you apply for the loan, decide how much you want to borrow.
-A lender may offer you more, but you should only take what you’re confident you can pay back.
+A lender may offer you more, but you should only take what you’re confident you can payback.

-To decide how much you want to borrow, first calculate the total value of the loan and the interest.
+To decide how much you want to borrow, first, calculate the total value of the loan and the interest.
 Then divide this over the term length.